Skip to content

 For example, one G2 reviewer praises the company’s “high-quality contacts” and the ability to filter between “different types of users including [Diamond-verified contacts].”

-The functionality also played a key role in outsourced sales company, SalesDRIIVN, achieving £410K ROI in their first year with Cognism with the company’s CEO shouting out the “phenomenal” UK and European direct dial data.
+The functionality also played a key role in outsourced sales company SalesDRIIVN achieving £410K ROI in their first year with Cognism; the company’s CEO shouted out the “phenomenal” UK and European direct dial data.

 Gong